What is Advanced Prostate Cancer?

 These are called secondary cancers (secondaries) or metastases.
 These metastases are most often found in lymph nodes in the pelvis, or in bone but may appear in the bladder, bowel, lungs or liver.

-For more information on prostate cancer, please see our booklets
+For more information on prostate cancer, please see our range of booklets in the Resources section of this website.

 What the medical words mean, abbreviations that you might hear and medical staff that you might meet.